yhonaMC/fermat/README-INSTALLATION.md

 <br>
 ### 1.- Working on Linux - PLEASE READ THIS FIRST-

 It is highly recommended that you use Linux instead of Windows, since compilation time significantly reduces.
-Developers that began  setting up a Windows environment finally gave up and moved to Ubuntu (Linux most popular distribution).<br>
+Developers that began  setting up a Windows environment finally gave up and moved to Ubuntu to expedite the process in terms of work and compilation (Linux most popular distribution).<br>
 To use Ubuntu, you will need:
 * a) 30 Gb Free space in you hard disk, to allocate a new *partition* to install Ubuntu (this will NOT affect your Windows partition)
 * b) A valid UBUNTU disc image ( you can download v.14.04.3  here:  [Ubuntu 64-bit] (http://releases.ubuntu.com/14.04.3/ubuntu-14.04.3-desktop-amd64.iso?_ga=1.159021118.501985227.1450309029) ) (please check if there is an updated one )